Knowing how to use the Facebook Ads Manager is like a superpower.

 There are at least three reasons why promoting your Facebook page posts can pay off big time.

-First, you can uncover your best-performing page posts by measuring their organic engagement level.
-Instead of guessing what works, you’ll be promoting an already tested Facebook post.
+- You can uncover your best-performing page posts by measuring their organic engagement level.
+Instead of guessing what works, you’ll be promoting an already-tested Facebook post.

-To use a Facebook post in your ad campaigns, you need to post it on your Facebook page first.
+To use an existing Facebook post in your ad campaigns, you’ll obviously need to post it on your Facebook page first.

 Create a new ad

-Start by selecting the Facebook ad type you’d like to use.
-There are plenty of options, the most popular ones being:
+Then, select the Facebook ad type you’d like to use.

 Your choice of ad type should depend on which ad layout matches best with your offer and your advertising goals.